ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d5 - a - OOP Game Codealong.md

 Code quality:
 - create a Game class
-- store settings as property of the Game class (ex. refreshRate)
+- store settings as property of the Game class (eg. refreshRate)
 - reuse code with OOP inheritance